dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 We could allow multiple types in the `extension` `on` clause as well.
 It would have the following consequences:

 - An extension only applies if the receiver type is a subtype of all `on` types.
-- An extension is more specific than another if for every `on` type in the latter, there is an `on` type in the former which is a subtype of that type.
+- An extension is more specific than another if for every `on` type in the latter, there is an `on` type in the former which is a proper subtype of that type, or the two are equivalent, and the former is a proper subtype of the latter when instantiated to bounds.
 - The trailing `?` makes the most sense if it is applied only once (it's the extension which accepts and understands `null` as a receiver), but for forwards compatibility, we will need to put it on every `on` type individually.
+All `on` types must be nullable in order to accept a nullable receiver.
 - There is no clear type to assign to `this` inside an instance extension method.
 For a mixin that's not a problem because it introduces a type by itself, and the combined super-interface is only used for `super` invocations.
 For extension, a statement like `var self = this;` needs to be assigned a useful type.

 The last item is the reason this feature is not something we will definitely do.
 We can start out without the feature and maybe add it later if it is necessary, but it's safer to start without it.